 A broken finger will be the result of some kind of impact or collision.
 The athlete will feel immediate pain with swelling and bruising which will appear quite quickly.
 It will be painful to try and move the finger which may appear deformed if the bone is displaced or joint dislocated.
 If there is any nerve damage, the finger may be numb or feel tingly.

 A broken finger is a break or fracture in any one of the 3 small phalange bones which make up the fingers.
-This is a relatively common injury which often occur when the finger is crushed between two hard objects.
-It may also occur from a fast moving ball or similar striking the finger.
+This is a relatively common injury which often occurs when the finger is crushed between two hard objects.
+It may also occur from a fast-moving ball or similar striking the finger.

 Finger fractures may be common but it is important to get them checked out and treated properly.
 If a bone heals out of alignment, this could cause future problems, as well as looking strange!

-Immediate treatment of a suspected fracture, should involve resting the finger, immobilising it with a splint or buddy strap, applying ice and elevating the hand above the heart to reduce bleeding and swelling.
+Immediate treatment of a suspected fracture should involve resting the finger, immobilizing it with a splint or buddy strap, applying ice and elevating the hand above the heart to reduce bleeding and swelling.
 Medical attention should then be sought.

 More complicated fractures where the broken fragment is displaced or broken into more than one part, surgery may be required.
 This usually involves pinning the two fragments together so that they heal in the right place.